Vijeth-Kumar-18/BookMyShow/README.md

 # BookMyShow Clone

-BookMyShow Clone is a web application built using React and Bootstrap that mimics the functionalities and design of the original BookMyShow platform.
-It provides a seamless experience for users to browse and book tickets for movies, events, and sports.
+BookMyShow-2.0 is a web application built using **React.js** and **Bootstrap** that closely mimics the design and functionalities of the original BookMyShow platform.
+The goal is to create a visually appealing and responsive web application that allows users to browse and book tickets for movies, events, and sports.

+## Tech Stack
+- **Frontend**: React.js
+- **Styling**: Bootstrap

 ## Features